EricLambrecht/react-timing-hooks/docs/callbacks/useAnimationFrame.md

 ### Return value

 A function.
-If you call this function, your `callback` will be executed at the next available animation frame.
+If you call this function, your `callback` will be queued and executed at the next available animation frame.

 ## Notes